chacehoo/maomao_web/content/post/post_4.md

 ---
-title: Nov 2020 | A talk was given by Dr. Hu at the China-UK Workshop on “Integrating Sustainable Technologies into the Design Strategies of New Communities or Regeneration Projects” funded by NSFC China and the British Council.
+title: Nov 2020 | A talk was given at the China-UK Workshop on “Integrating Sustainable Technologies into the Design Strategies of New Communities or Regeneration Projects”.
 summary: ""
 date: 2020-11-07